sonraisecurity/sonrai-public-assets/utilities/scripts/bulk-ticket-operations_README.md

 ## Description

-This script allows you to perform the following actions on Sonrai Tickets:
+This script allows you to perform the following actions on Sonrai Findings:
 - add a comment on tickets
 - change the status of tickets
   - close _(status = "CLOSED")_